 A few months ago, I trialled finger flash lights in my classroom.
 As you might imagine, the kids loved them.
 (In fact, I successfully used them to re-energise a tired evening class, after trying to squeeze too much into my lesson plan.
-I flipped off the lights, and we did a quick listen and point phonics review.)
+It was a matter of flipping off the lights, and we did a quick ‘listen and point’ phonics review.)

-I’ve used them for activities like listen and point, letter and number formation, although I’m sure there would be many other applications.
+I’ve typically used finger flashlights for activities like listen and point, letter and number formation, although I’m sure there would be many other applications.